NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

 </div>

-A fast call for processing a part of a Lansat8 scene, respecting the current region settings, is to use existing maps for all in-between processing steps.
-In this case, the command may be:
+The Celsius color table may be applied for the output land surface temperature map via the *-c* flag:

 <div class="code">

-    i.landsat8.swlst  t10= t11= clouds= emissivity= delta_emissivity= landcover=FROM_GLC -k
+    i.landsat8.swlst mtl=MTL prefix=B landcover=FROM_GLC -k -c

 </div>

 A user defined map for clouds, instead of relying on the Quality